ULL-ESIT-PL/babel-learning/doc/parser/top-level.md

  The class `StatementParser` implements the `Statement` parsing.

-The function `parseTopLevel` parses a program.
-Initializes the parser, reads any number of statements, and wraps them in a `Program` node.
-Optionally takes a `program` argument.
-If present, the statements will be appended to its `body` instead of creating a new node.
+The function `parseTopLevel` parses a `program`.

+The `program` is a `N.Program` node that represents the top-level structure of the program.
+It contains the interpreter directive if any and the body of the program.

 ```ts
 export default class StatementParser extends ExpressionParser {